 If we stay imprisoned in our fears, we will miss the many hints and nudges that come from the spiritual level of reality, and we will miss the glaring facts that are presented to us from the physical and mindal levels of reality.
 Our fears can keep us locked in destructive, habitual ways of responding to situations and people that challenge our superstitious and unrealistic belief systems.

 In my conversation about fear with my childhood friend from San Carlos, we discussed how we used to tell ghost stories as children and become scared out of our wits.
 Now, of course, we've outgrown those fears because we realize that most of those ghost stories are “the mind at mischief,” with superstitious, overactive imaginations going wild.
 We used to get so frightened when we believed certain bullying peers who threatened us with having their medicine man relative (who dabbled in “black magic”) put a curse on us.
-Both my friend and I have outgrown most of those fears about curses and black magic (that were just as much a part of the traditional Apache religion as was the belief in good medicine men and women who brought healing, and good spirits who helped human beings), but many of my friend's Apache friends and relatives have not.
+Both my friend and I have outgrown most of those fears about curses and black magic, which were just as much a part of the traditional Apache religion as was the belief in good medicine men and women who brought healing, and good spirits who helped human beings.
+But many of my friend's Apache friends and relatives have not evolved out of those superstitions of curses.
 Nor have many others of all races outgrown their fear of demons who might possess them, and ghastly ghosts who can haunt places and people.